-Prior to joining BJKLI, Sherice was the director of specialty and broadcast media in the secretary’s Public Affairs Office at the U.S. Department of Health & Human Services (HHS), where she focused on public health and the Affordable Care Act.
+As the director of specialty and broadcast media in the secretary’s Public Affairs Office at the U.S. Department of Health & Human Services (HHS), Sherice focused on public health and the Affordable Care Act.
 In that capacity, Sherice led the Public Affairs Office’s specialty media outreach, managed the secretary’s broadcast media portfolio, and staffed Secretary Sebelius and Secretary Burwell for in-town and on-the-road events.
 Sherice also planned and executed events to educate the media and public about the Affordable Care Act and public health issues affecting minority populations, in collaboration with the White House and other government agencies.

 Sherice’s undergraduate and graduate studies focused on health policy.
 She has studied at Oxford University in England, and has a bachelor of arts degree from the University of Pennsylvania and a master’s degree in public policy from Georgetown University.